 You can install OSMnx with conda:

-conda create -n ox -c conda-forge python=3 osmnx
+conda config --prepend channels conda-forge conda create -n ox --strict-channel-priority osmnx

 If you’ve discovered a bug in OSMnx, please open an issue at the OSMnx GitHub repo documenting what is broken in the package.
 Alternatively, if you have a usage question, please ask it on StackOverflow.